• Skip to primary navigation

 Cut the plantain into roughly half inch pieces on a bias.

-• Lightly cover the base of a non-stick skillet with a high heat oil like organic canola.
+• Lightly cover the base of a non-stick skillet with a high heat oil like avocado oil.
 Bring to a medium to medium-high heat.
 (Plantains are prone to sticking.
-So it’s much easier to use non-stick instead of stainless steel when frying them.)
+So it's much easier to use non-stick instead of stainless steel when frying them.)

 • Put the plantains in the warm skillet, being careful not to overcrowd.
 Let them fry for a couple of minutes until they are brown on one side.
 Avoid moving the plantains, so that they can get nice brown coloring.